gopyyn/Salad/README.md

 > If environment is not specified then it will default to qa

 The configuration is in YAML format and it has 3 major section
  * system -> specify all the system properties here.
-If not provided then default to chrome browser
+If not provided then default to headless Chrome browser
+   * selenium.browser values are INTERNETEXPLORER, FIREFOX, CHROME, EDGE, OPERA, SAFARI, HEADLESS (chrome with headless)
  * hibernate -> database connection details.
 Only needed if connection to Database
  * global -> all the properties that are used in the tests.
 These will be available as variables
 ##### Example